 It goes without saying that identify thieves have a variety of tricks up their sleeves.
 And there are various ways that their attempts to file returns in your name may become apparent, said Zimmelman.

 “If you received a letter from the IRS asking you to verify that you’ve filed your return, and you haven’t, then you’ve probably been a victim of identity theft,” Zimmelman said.

 If you’ve received a W-2, 1099, or other document from an employer that isn’t your employer or about income earned that isn’t yours, then someone may be using your social security number or contact information without your consent, Zimmelman added.
 If this happens, contact the IRS immediately.

 And finally, if you’ve received a tax transcript that you did not request, this might also be a sign that someone is trying to steal your information, so once again, contact the IRS immediately to protect your data.

 If you’re concerned about your credit being affected by identity theft, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.